wvlet/airframe/airspec/README.md

 ## Running Tests in sbt

-AirSpec supports pattern matching for running specific tests:
+AirSpec supports pattern matching for running only specific tests:
 ```
 $ sbt

 > test                                   # Run all tests
-> testOnly -- (pattern)                 # Run all test matching the pattern (spec name or test name)
+> testOnly -- (pattern)                  # Run all test matching the pattern (class name or test name)
 > testOnly -- (class pattern)*(pattern)  # Search both class and test names

 ```

 `pattern` is used for partial matching with test names.
 It also supports wildcard (`*`) and regular expressions.
 Basically AirSpec will find matches from the list of all `(test class full name):(test function name)` strings.
-Cases of test names will be ignored in the serach.
+Cases of test names will be ignored in the search.

 ![image](https://wvlet.org/airframe/img/airspec/airspec.png)